joseriveraphd/cyclistic_r_tableau/README.md

 </p>

 <i>This trend inspires us to wonder whether there is a conversion of
 casual riders taking place.
-To validate this claim, I recommend tracking user journeys in the Cyclistic platform.</i> One way to do this is to require first-time casual riders to enter their e-mail before taking out a bike.

-This would allow us to track users as they progress from casual rider to annual member.
+To validate this claim, we need to track e-mail signups and monitor the customer journey.</i> What factors might influence their decision to convert from casual rider to annual member?
+In this report, we draw insights from the data as a first round of exploratory data analysis to help answer this question.

-Furthermore, notice that in May the number of casual weekend rides surpasses the number of weekend rides from annual members.
+We leave this section with an additional insight: notice that in May the number of casual weekend rides surpasses the number of weekend rides from annual members.
 In the winter, members ride more than casual riders (confirmed in the following sections).

 # Tailor digital communications based on seasonal, hourly, and geospatial trends

-Whether the majority of conversions occur during the summer or not, it is evident from seasonal trends that most rides for casual and member customer types take place over the summer.
+Whether the majority of conversions actually occur during the summer or not, it is evident from seasonal trends that most rides for casual and member customer types take place over the summer.